eclipse-thingweb/playground/packages/web-new/README.md

 - `assetModuleFilename`: Specifies the filename for asset files

 **3.3 Development Server**
-- `devServer`: Configures the development server with settings such as the port, enabling hot module replacement, compressing assets, and enabling history API fallback
+- `devServer`: Configures the development server with settings such as the port, compressing assets, and enabling history API fallback

 **3.4 Module Rules**
 - `module`: Defines rules for how Webpack should process different file types.
 There are rules for JavaScript, images, CSS, and more.
 For example, it uses Babel to transpile JavaScript, handles image assets, and processes CSS with style loaders and sass loaders